learn-co-students/for-loops-readme-data-science-intro-000/README.md

 ### Iterating through different datatypes

 So far our loop variable has always been an element of a list that is a number.
-However, our block variable can represent any data type.
-For example, let's have the block variable represent each of the countries directly:
+However, our loop variable can represent any data type.
+For example, let's have the loop variable represent each of the countries directly:

 ```python